-To be included in the lottery for the following school year, applications must be submitted between September 1st and two Fridays prior to the lottery date which is February 19, 2021, for the 2021-22 school year.
-Any applications received after February 19, 2021 will be added to the wait list in the order in which they are received.
+To be included in the lottery for the following school year, applications must be submitted between October 1 and two Fridays prior to the lottery date which is March 7, 2022, for the 2022-23 school year.
+Any applications received after February 25, 2022 will be added to the waitlist, post lottery, in the order in which they are received.

 Applications for the current school year are always accepted at any time and encouraged.
-They will be added to the waiting list in the order in which they are received.
+They will be added to the waitlist in the order in which they are received.

 Former Students: If a former KIPP Texas student wants to return for the current or following school year, their parent/guardian must submit an application.
-If they apply before the lottery deadline, the application will go through the lottery.
+If they apply before the lottery deadline, the application will go through the lottery process.
 If they apply after the lottery deadline, their application will be added to the waitlist in the order it was received.
 Their applications will be treated the same as any other application and will follow the same policies and procedures.